DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Discussion

 \section{Discussion}

-This section discusses the broader implications of $\approach$, analyzing its robustness against modern architectures and its practical advantages.
-We then justify our experimental focus on prevalent CNNs, address the method's current limitations, and outline promising avenues for future research.
+This section discusses the broader implications of $\approach$, analyzing its robustness across modern architectures, including Swin-B, ConvNeXt-B, and EfficientNet-B0, as well as its practical advantages.
+We further examine its computational overhead, impact on classification accuracy, and overall scope to provide a comprehensive discussion.

-\textbf{Evaluation using EfficientNet.} A critical observation from our experiments is the widespread failure of foundational baselines (e.g., DICE, ASH, SCALE) on the EfficientNet-b0 architecture (Table~\ref{table: detailed_imagenet_benchmark} and Table~\ref{table: scale_imagenet_result}).
-We attribute this to its use of the dense SiLU activation function instead of the sparse ReLU common in other backbones, as the resulting dense features exhibit a high degree of overlap when aggregated using the standard mean (GAP).
-To strengthen this claim, we evaluated ResNet-18 with SiLU instead of ReLU on the CIFAR benchmarks.
-On this ResNet18-SiLU model, we observed that these same baselines struggled to outperform the standard energy score (i.e, $\approach(m)$, $\approach(\mu, \sigma)$ ).
-This provides strong evidence that the dense feature distributions produced by SiLU are indeed challenging for methods originally benchmarked on sparse, ReLU-based models.
-Detailed results for this experiment are provided in Appendix~\ref{appendix: resnet silu results}.
+\looseness-1 \textbf{Recent Deep Learning Models.} In our evaluation, we consider modern architectures such as Swin-B, ConvNeXt-B, and EfficientNet-B0 due to their widespread adoption~\cite{ConvNext,ConvNext_v2,swin_transformer,EfficientNet} and strong performance relative to traditional CNN-based models (e.g., ResNet-50, DenseNet-121, and MobileNet-V2).
+A notable architectural difference is that modern models employ Layer Normalization and GeLU/SiLU activation functions, whereas traditional CNNs typically rely on Batch Normalization and ReLU activations.
+A key observation from our experiments is the performance degradation of primary baselines (e.g., kNN, ReAct, DICE, ASH, SCALE, CADRef) on these modern architectures, as shown in Tables~\ref{table: detailed_imagenet_benchmark_swin_convnext} and \ref{table: avg_imagenet_benchmark}.

+We attribute this behavior to architectural differences, particularly the use of Layer Normalization instead of Batch Normalization and alternative activation functions in Swin-B and ConvNeXt-B, as well as the design variations in EfficientNet-B0.
+As discussed in ReAct~\cite{ReAct}, normalization layers can distort the activation space for OOD samples due to running statistics estimated from the training distribution.
+Moreover, modern activation functions such as GeLU and SiLU exhibit higher overlap between ID and OOD feature distributions compared to ReLU, as illustrated in Figures~\ref{fig: swinB_feature_plot},~\ref{fig: efficientnet_b0_feature_plot}.

-$\approach$ remains robust because it leverages more fundamental statistics.
-This is empirically validated in Figure~\ref{fig: efficientnet_b0_feature_plot}, which shows that while the standard mean ($\mu(\mathbf{x})$) are largely indistinguishable for ID and OOD samples on EfficientNet-b0, both standard deviation ($\sigma(\mathbf{x})$) and maximum ($m(\mathbf{x})$) maintain a better separation.
-This inherent robustness not only allows our method to succeed but also to critically rescue baselines like ASH and SCALE from near-total failure, demonstrating generality of $\approach$.
+In contrast, $\approach$ remains robust because it leverages more fundamental distributional statistics.
+Figure~\ref{fig: efficientnet_b0_feature_plot} shows that, while the mean activation $\mu(\mathbf{x})$ provides limited separability on EfficientNet-B0, both the standard deviation $\sigma(\mathbf{x})$ and maximum activation $m(\mathbf{x})$ exhibit clearer discrimination between ID and OOD samples.
+This robustness not only enables $\approach$ to perform reliably across modern architectures but consistently improve baselines such as kNN, ASH, and SCALE, demonstrating its general applicability.